i99dash docs

 Linux (without libsecret)~/.config/i99dash/sdk.json, mode 0600, with console warning

-Check via sdk-i99dash whoami.
+Check via i99dash whoami.

 Log out